Jpsloureiro2002/JsonPandas2Html/README.md

 Upon selection, the code loads the JSON file and creates a table based on the selected data.

-This code goes along with my other progect, if you want to see it click [here](https://github.com/Jpsloureiro2002/Json-DB)
+This code goes along with my other project, if you want to see it click [here](https://github.com/Jpsloureiro2002/Json-DB)

 # How i can use this?